viamage/WaterJebus/README.md

 - Some buildings will never generate, even if they are defined in Template Settings (like Seafaring Academy).

-- It's quite hard to force multiple zones to "repulse each other", causes players' islands to be generated near each other.
+- Some bioms may seem to have low value - it's worth to send a sea scout to look for nice buildings near the Island.

 ### Instructions